Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <span class="QandA"></span>

 The `goto` statement, a staple of older programming languages, is rarely needed in everyday C programming.
-The `break`, `continue`, and `return` statements  which are essentially restricted `goto` statements—and the `exit` function are sufficient to handle most situations that might require a `goto` in other languages.
+The `break`, `continue`, and `return` statements  which are essentially restricted `goto` statements --- and the `exit` function are sufficient to handle most situations that might require a `goto` in other languages.

 Nonetheless, the `goto` statement can be helpful once in a while.
 Consider the problem of exiting a loop from within a switch statement.
 As we saw earlier, the `break` statement doesn't quite have the desired effect: it exits from the switch, but not from the loop.
 A `goto` statement solves the problem: